DevTable/gantryd/README.md

 as it goes along.
 A container is only shutdown when *all connections* to it have terminated (or it is manually killed).
 This, combined with progressive update, allows for *continuous deployment* by simply pushing a new docker image to a repository and running `update` via `gantryd.py`.

+**gantryd** also automatically monitors the containers of a component, running checks periodically to ensure they are healthy.
+If a container goes bad, a new one is automatically started in its place, with traffic being moved over.

 ## Getting Started

 ### Getting etcd